-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, West Columbia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, West Columbia is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, West Columbia is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in West Columbia who work in office and administrative support (13.86%), management occupations (8.38%), and sales jobs (8.36%).
+There are especially a lot of people living in West Columbia who work in office and administrative support (12.65%), management occupations (9.01%), and sales jobs (8.34%).

 Also of interest is that West Columbia has more people living here who work in computers and math than 95% of the places in the US.

-The education level of West Columbia citizens is substantially higher than the typical US community, as 30.32% of adults in West Columbia have at least a bachelor's degree.
+The percentage of people in West Columbia who are college-educated is somewhat higher than the average US community of 21.84%: 28.98% of adults in West Columbia have at least a bachelor's degree.

 The per capita income in West Columbia in 2010 was $29,295, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $117,180 for a family of four.
 However, West Columbia contains both very wealthy and poor people as well.